 - $750 for opening an HSBC Premier checking account and receiving monthly deposits of $5,000 for three consecutive months from the second full month after opening the account.

 To qualify for the $350 bonus, you’ll have to deposit new money within 30 calendar days and maintain the qualifying balance for 90 days.
 You’ll also need to have recurring deposits made into the account monthly for at least three consecutive months after the account opening month.

 HSBC is based in McLean, Virginia.
-It earned four out of five stars in Bankrate’s review of its financial health.
+It earned 3.9 out of five stars in Bankrate’s full review of its products and offerings.